History of IPhone in Timeline

 Apple iPhone 13, 128GB, Blue - Unlocked (Renewed)

-On March 8, 2022, Apple introduced the third-generation iPhone SE.
-This low-cost device incorporated the A15 Bionic chip from the iPhone 13.
+On March 8, 2022, the third-generation iPhone SE was introduced, incorporating the A15 Bionic chip from the iPhone 13 while retaining similar hardware to the second-generation iPhone SE.

 Apple iPhone SE 2nd Generation, US Version, 64GB, Black - Unlocked (Renewed)